 3. Block Cross Pullout Exercise

-4. Theraband Assisted Cross Exercise
+4. Theraband-Assisted Cross Exercise

 These are some basics of the iron cross exercise.
-One important thing to remember is to make sure you are not putting too much strain on your upper limbs and joints.
+One important thing to remember is to ensure you are not putting too much strain on your upper limbs and joints.

 Also, only decide to do this exercise if you are at an intermediate level of body training.